 She dismissed the flames and everyone sort of came closer, the wolves still in shape growling at us.

 “It’s over.”
 I said, I was angry.
 “You’ve seen Lisa’s true nature, she didn’t care about you, about her pack.
 She cared more about herself and her own ego.
 Just go… You’re free to do what you want, join another pack, stay in this one, leave this world… I don’t care anymore.”

 I was drained.
 The fight hadn’t lasted long, it was hard to tell but hardly more than two or three minutes.
 I walked at Kaleb’s side and took out a vial of elixir.
 He’s thankfully left the knife in the wound, removing it would have made the bleeding worse.

 “Lance, get us out of here.”
 Natalie said.

-The wolves seemed stunned, I knew they’d healed.
-It was one of my condition on this fight, nobody was needed to die.
+The wolves seemed stunned, I knew they’d heal.
+It was one of my condition on this fight, nobody needed to die.
 Most of the pack were just teenagers like us looking for a place to belong.

 “That was really dumb of you Kaleb…” I muttered after most of it was done.

 “I needed to up my juice.”
 He answered, grunting.
 “The bigger the wound, the stronger the juice I get for it.
 Lisa was in another league than that wolf girl I unshifted.”

 It was a good thing we had elixir, Kaleb had another stipulation on his power: He could never heal what he’d self inflicted.
 With today, we still had about a dozen vials from what we’d gotten from the Abendroth, I shuddered to think what they’d ask of us for the next batch…